skdarkey/neom-hackathon/README.md

     pip install -r requirements.txt

 ## Run notebook to extract metadata and save csv
+ - The notebook presents a step by step workflow.
+It is best used for understanding the metadata extraction workflow

- - Open notebook 'extract_geodb_metadata.ipynb'
+ - Open notebook 'crawl_and_classify.ipynb'
  - Set paths and global variables
- - Run all cells
+ - Run all cells to extract metadata and visualize the outputs

+ - The python file 'extract_all_metadata' is best used for production stage.
+ - open the file, set the root path, and paths to output csv
+ - Select the file to be processed, then run the notebook.